LeoHuang0511/OinkTrack/README.md

 ## Evaluation

 For the tracking-by-detection models, we provide the weights of detector pre-trained on OinkTrack.
 Additionally, we also provide the weights of transformer-based models pre-trained on OinkTrack, such as MOTR, MeMOTR, MOTIP.
-Download the dataset from [here](https://drive.google.com/file/d/1dWI9Z3Apj86bp5JRljoEy17q7cAWDn93/view?usp=sharing).
+Download the weights from [here](https://drive.google.com/file/d/1dWI9Z3Apj86bp5JRljoEy17q7cAWDn93/view?usp=sharing).

 We also provide model predictions on OinkTrack for direct evaluation and analysis.
 Download the predictions from [here](https://drive.google.com/file/d/1K908z9evHad4NPhLUZgW9bISK-x7QIaB/view?usp=sharing).